-How did I started food Photography (and why?)
+How I started food Photography (and why?)

 How I got into food photography